5ud0kU/OpenBox-Shell-For-Grey-Hack-/README.md

 (I suggest the use of Synapse !
 This will make your life easier when it comes to building your projects https://gitlab.com/H3xad3cimalDev/synapse)

+Note Important : if you use synapse for building your OpenBox dont forget to put the ../shell/args.config into ..myproject/bin/version/shell/args.config. when exporting project dont forget to tell to your users to do the same.

 ![sudo](https://user-images.githubusercontent.com/90292445/154203974-625f0934-48e4-4f02-afd6-546e6021d1b0.png)

 Note: I'm currently cleaning some weirdo bugs :) !